pingcap/docs/functions-and-operators/string-functions.md

 ### [`CHAR()`](https://dev.mysql.com/doc/refman/8.0/en/string-functions.html#function_char)

 The `CHAR()` function is used to get the corresponding character of a specific ASCII value.
 It performs the opposite operation of `ASCII()`, which returns the ASCII value of a specific character.
+If multiple arguments are supplied, the function works on all arguments and are then concaternated together.

 Examples: